This Indian historian fights the far-right, one makeup video at a time

 “Aurangzeb arrived at a critical juncture in the history of the Mughal Empire when the empire was on the verge of disintegration,” she says.
 The wars he waged had “little to do with religion”, and were “all about political conquest”.

 Breaking temples built or patronised by defeated kings was the norm at the time, she says – one that Hindu kings too had long followed.
 The idea was simple: Such temples were seen as manifestations of the former sovereign’s authority.
-Aurangzeb followed that practice, while at least 25 new Hindu temples also came up under his reign, Sharma says.
+Aurangzeb followed that practice, and patronised at least 25 Hindu temples, Sharma says.

 Yet, the widely held image of Aurangzeb as a particularly evil king has real-world consequences for those who differ.
 The Mughal king is also eulogised by some for having practised a humble lifestyle and for his religious knowledge.
 This landed a 14-year-old Muslim boy in trouble.
 In June 2023, police arrested a teenager for putting up a social media status praising Aurangzeb, after receiving complaints.